-Wounded, ill, and injured service members, as well as their family members and caregivers deserve the highest quality care and support.
-The DoD, the Services, and additional agencies and resources work together to provide important resources and services.
-Each of the individual branches of Service operate a wounded warrior program to assist service members and their families with non-medical issues associated with the transition back to duty or to civilian life.
-The wounded warrior programs work with the service member and his or her medical team to develop a comprehensive recovery plan that addresses specific recovery, rehabilitation, and reintegration goals.
-These programs provide lifetime support for the service member.
+Wounded, ill and injured service members, as well as their family members and caregivers, deserve the highest quality care and support.
+The Department of Defense and additional agencies and resources work together to provide important resources and services.
+Each of the individual branches of service operates a wounded warrior program to assist service members and their families with non-medical issues associated with the transition back to duty or to civilian life.
+The wounded warrior programs work with the service member and his or her medical team to develop a comprehensive recovery plan that addresses specific recovery, rehabilitation and reintegration goals.

-- Army Wounded Warrior.
-The AW2 program provides personalized recovery services for severely injured Soldiers throughout their lifetimes, wherever they are located.
-The AW2 program educates Soldiers on their options to remain in the Army and the application process if they choose to do so.
-It also provides assistance with defining future career plans beyond the Army, obtaining Department of Veterans Affairs (VA) benefits, obtaining health care for Soldiers and their families after retiring from the Army, financial counseling, and ensuring that severely injured Soldiers receive all of the awards they have earned.
+- Army Wounded Warrior — The Army Wounded Warrior program provides personalized recovery services for severely injured soldiers throughout their lifetimes, wherever they are located.
+The program educates soldiers on their options to remain in the Army and the application process if they choose to do so.
+The program also provides assistance with defining future career plans beyond the Army, obtaining Department of Veterans Affairs benefits, obtaining health care for soldiers and their families after retiring from the Army, financial counseling and ensuring that severely injured soldiers receive all of the awards they have earned.

-- Marine Corps Wounded Warrior Regiment.
-The Marine Corps Wounded Warrior Regiment provides and facilitates assistance to wounded, injured, and/or ill Marines or Sailors attached to or in support of Marine units, and their family members throughout the phases of recovery.
-Depending on the geographic location of the wounded, injured, and/or ill service member, services within the Wounded Warrior Regiment are provided through the Wounded Warrior Battalion East or the Wounded Warrior Battalion West.
+- Marine Corps Wounded Warrior Regiment — The Marine Corps Wounded Warrior Regiment provides and facilitates assistance to wounded, ill or injured Marines or sailors, attached to or in support of Marine units and their family members throughout the phases of recovery.
+Depending on the geographic location of the wounded, ill or injured service member, services within the Wounded Warrior Regiment are provided through the Wounded Warrior Battalion East or the Wounded Warrior Battalion West.

-- Air Force Wounded Warrior.
-The AFW2 program provides support for Airmen that have a combat or hostile-related injury or illness requiring long-term care.
-The program works hand-in-hand with the Air Force Survivor Assistance Program and Airman & Family Readiness Centers to ensure Airmen receive professional support and care from the point of injury to no less than five years after separation or retirement.
+- Air Force Wounded Warrior — The Air Force Wounded Warrior program provides support for airmen who have a combat or hostile-related injury or illness requiring long-term care.
+The program works hand in hand with the Air Force Survivor Assistance Program and Airman and Family Readiness Centers to ensure airmen receive professional support and care from the point of injury to no less than five years after separation or retirement.

-- The National Resource Directory assists wounded warriors, veterans, and their families/caregivers with information on benefits and compensation, education and training, employment, housing, and many additional services and resources.
+- National Resource Directory — The National Resource Directory assists wounded warriors, veterans and their families or caregivers with information on benefits and compensation, education and training, employment, housing and many additional services and resources.